chromice/ae/README.md

 $lib_options = new aeOptions('my_library_namespace');
 ```

-All libraries located in *ae/* directory (in either root directory or a utility), can be loaded using a shorthand syntax, e.g.:
+All libraries located in *ae/* directory (either root or utility directory), can be loaded using a shorthand syntax, e.g.:

 ```php
 $lib_options = ae::options('my_library_namespace');